callum-mcdata/community_dotfiles/readme.md

 - **vscode/settings.json**: The settings.json contains settings that overwrite the default settings in VSCode.
 We recommend the ones contained within this file
 ### Terminal Completions
 - **oh-my-zsh/completions/_dbt**: This file contains some autocompletion scripts for dbt command line interaction
+### Virtual Environments
+- **poetry_environments/dbt-latest**: This folder contains everything (including the virtual environment) for the latest stable dbt version.
+This is what we'll use for developing!
+- **poetry_environments/dbt-prerelease**: This folder contains everything (including the virtual environment) for the latest prerelease (or stable if there is no current pre-release) dbt version.
+This is what we'll use for testing!

 # Installation!
 Should I have hidden installation behind that wall of text?
 Probably not, but hey,